 Fade-ins and fade-outs

-You can create fade-in and fade-out transitions in single clips by using keyframes controlling the clip's opacity.
-For more information on keyframes, see.
+You can create fade-in and fade-out transitions in single clips by specifying their duration in the Compositing section of the Clip Properties panel.
+These can be fine-tuned by interacting with the controlling the clip's opacity.
 To understand opacity, see .
-The following images illustrate how to fade a clip to black:
+The following images illustrate how to fade a clip to black by editing the clip's keyframes:

 To achieve a fade-in, simply create a mirroring keyframe curve (new keyframe in a position where the fade-in should end and the first keyframe dragged down) at the beginning of the clip.